 The NHS Staff Survey is the largest survey of staff opinion in the UK and may be the largest in the world.
 Each year NHS Staff are offered the opportunity to give their views on the range of their experience at work.
 It uses a method of assessing overall performance on how we manage our staff to enable organisations to understand and compare their own performance.
-Performance in in relation to our overall staff survey can be found at www.sath.nhs.uk.

 During 2015/16 2,309 completed their staff survey out of 5,445; giving an overall Trust response of 44% against a national response rate of 41%.
-The full results are available to the public on the NHS staff survey website however; our Top 5 ranking scores include:
+The full results are available to the public on the NHS staff survey website however; our Top 5 ranking scores include.: